JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

 ## merge conflict tools
 - GUIs much better with multiple files, multiple changes per file
 - need to set up a conflict, then compare
+    + merge branch new-chef into master; conflicts result (and non-conflicting changes)
     + in editor
     + Sublime Merge
     + Stuart likes kdiff3 because it shows you the two conflicting files, the resulting file, **and** the common ancestor